av1155/RaspberryPi5-FullSetup/README.md

 - **Micro-SD Card:** A minimum capacity of 32GB is advised for optimal performance, along with an SD card reader for OS image installation.
 - **Secondary Computer:** Required for burning the operating system image onto the micro-SD card.
 - **iPad with USB-C Port:** Any model equipped with a USB-C port should suffice.
 The iPad will not only power the Raspberry Pi but also serve as the interface for a USB Ethernet connection.
 The use of a high-quality USB-C Thunderbolt cable ensures a reliable link.
+- **Keyboard and Mouse:** Any iPad-compatible keyboard and mouse, including case keyboards and mice like the Apple iPad Magic Keyboard, or Bluetooth peripherals.
+- **iPad Shell/SSH App:** An application that enables SSH connections to any device.
+Apps like Blink Shell, Termius, or iSH Shell can be used.
+This configuration utilizes Blink Shell due to its native Visual Studio Code instance, as well as its compatibility with Nerd Fonts and themes.
-- **This Setup:** An iPad Pro with USB-C, Thunderbolt 4 cable from Anker, and Raspberry Pi 5 is used in this setup.
+- **This setup includes:** An iPad Pro with USB-C, a Thunderbolt 4 cable from Anker, and a Raspberry Pi 5.

 ## Dependencies Installation